nolds9/wdi-summit-notes-dc/day_3.md

-# Every Rose Has its Bud
+# Every Rose Has Its Bud
 ## Day 3 - Wednesday

 Wednesday was short and sweet.